openvinotoolkit/open_model_zoo/models/public/single-human-pose-estimation-0001/description/single-human-pose-estimation-0001.md

 ### Original model

 The net outputs list of tensor.
 Count of list elements is 6.
-Every tensor with shapes: [1x17x48x36]. ( For every keypoint own heatmap)
+Every tensor with shapes: [1x17x48x36] ( For every keypoint own heatmap).
+The six outputs are necessary in order to calculate the loss in during training.
+But in the future, for obtaining the results of prediction and postprocessing them, the last output is used.
+Each following tensor gives more accurate predictions ( in context metric AP).

 ### Converted model